Taist/taist_docs/quickstart/why_taist.rst

 But you will have to solve lots of tasks that are already solved in Taist - creating, deploying and administering browser extension, creating backend for data storage and server logic, user provisioning, etc.

-**Taist reduces your development and maintenance costs on orders of magnitude** by solving all the secondary tasks and allowing you to focus on writing business logic and giving tools to easily manage and maintain it.
+**Taist reduces your development and maintenance costs on orders of magnitude** by solving all the secondary tasks and allowing you to focus on business logic and giving tools to easily manage and maintain it.

 Some of Taist advantages:
 -------------------------